 Abdulelah Haidar Shayi', journalist and analyst specialized on Al-Qaeda and Islamist groups, was arbitrarily detained on Monday.
-By: Khaled Al-Hilaly SANA'A, 18-Yemeni intelligence arbitrarily detained Abdulelah Haidar Shayi', a Yemeni journalist who specialized in Al-Qaeda and Islamist groups, on Monday after raiding his home in Shayi' is a freelance journalist and also works for the official news agency Saba.
+By: Khaled Al-Hilaly SANA'A, 18-Yemeni intelligence arbitrarily detained Abdulelah Haidar Shayi', a Yemeni journalist who specialized in Al-Qaeda and Islamist groups, on Monday after raiding his home in Sana'a.
+Shayi' is a freelance journalist and also works for the official news agency Saba.
 He is an analyst specializing in Al-Qaeda and Islamist groups and frequently appears on Al-Jazeera news.
 He has published exclusive interviews with local Al-Qaeda leaders including the US-wanted Yemeni-American preacher Anwar Al-Awlaqi.
 "While most of the soldiers stayed outside, around 15-20 soldiers stormed the house," his brother Khaled told independent weekly Al-Masdar.
-When the journalist asked the soldiers to show a court order for his arrest, they replied that they were "following the orders of the national security apparatus "and that they had an order but did not present it, according to journalist's Khaled added that when his brother refused to go with the soldiers, they took him by force and shot a number of bullets to terrorize the family.
+When the journalist asked the soldiers to show a court order for his arrest, they replied that they were "following the orders of the national security apparatus "and that they had an order but did not present it, according to journalist's brother.
+Khaled added that when his brother refused to go with the soldiers, they took him by force and shot a number of bullets to terrorize the family.
 They also searched the house and confiscated journalist notes and a laptop.
-In its press release, the Yemen Journalists' Syndicate condemned the arrest and called on the authorities to release The syndicate pointed out the seriousness of the continuing illegal acts of intelligence agencies against journalists.
-A number of journalists and human rights activists met on Wednesday at the syndicate's headquarters in Sana'a to show solidarity with Shayi'.
-"We call on the authorities to immediately release Abdulelah Haider Shayi',' said Mohamed Abdel Davem.
+In its press release, the Yemen Journalists' Syndicate condemned the arrest and called on the authorities to release him.
+The syndicate pointed out the seriousness of the continuing illegal acts of intelligence agencies against journalists.
+A number of journalists and human rights activists met on Wednesday at the syndicate's headquarters in Sana'a to show solidarity with Shavi'.
+"We call on the authorities to immediately release Abdulelah Haider Shayi'," said Mohamed Abdel Davem.
 The Committee to Protect Journalists' Middle East and North Africa program coordinator.
 "The Yemeni government is acting without regard for the law.
 This is a flagrant violation of the most basic norms of due process.
 It [is] a state kidnapping."
 This is the second time Shayi' has been arbitrarily detained this summer.
 Last month he was taken to a nearby basement in what seemed to belong to an intelligence building and was interrogated for six hours about his reporting sources on Al-Qaeda.
 Only days after his first abduction, Shayi' told the Yemen Times that he was released only because of pressure by tribal sheikhs on the presidential office.
-"If the government has something against me, it can just charge me," he Shayi' said that intelligence has had a long-standing plan to detain him, and immediately after Al-Qaeda announced responsibility for targeting the Yemeni intelligence agency at the political security headquarters in Aden, they decided to act upon that plan. confiscated in a week
+"If the government has something against me, it can just charge me," he said.
+Shayi' said that intelligence has had a long-standing plan to detain him, and immediately after Al-Qaeda announced responsibility for targeting the Yemeni intelligence agency at the political security headquarters in Aden, they decided to act upon that plan. confiscated in a week

 About 400 Yemeni fishing boats have been confiscated by Eritreans over the past four years.
 By: Sadeq Al-Wesabi SANA'A, August 18 - Eritreans last Tuesday "attacked" three Yemeni boats in international waters, confiscating two of the three boats, and using one to deport 24 Yemeni fishermen back to Hodeida, according to the Yemeni Interior Ministry's website.
 The ministry's website called the Eritreans "pirates" but Abdulla Dawbala, journalist and specialist in coastal issues, told the Yemen Times that the "pirates" were probably actually the Eritrean authorities, who are known to the Yemeni fishermen as pirates.
-The Yemeni coastguard stated that the Yemeni fishermen were held at gunpoint in Eritrean territorial waters.
-After confiscating the two boats and all their equipment,the Eritreans then deported the fishermen back to their country.
-Last Friday, Eritreans also confiscated two Yemeni boats in international waters, 14 nautical miles from the Eritrean island of Zagr.
+The Yemeni coastguard stated that the Yemeni fishermen were held at gunwaters, 14 nautical miles from the Eritrean island of Zaqr.